Yashigun/isea-project/README.md

-# Personal Store
+# Vimsy

-Personal Store is a full-stack e-commerce application with a Next.js storefront and a FastAPI backend.
+Vimsy is a full-stack e-commerce application with a Next.js storefront and a FastAPI backend.
 It includes customer authentication, product browsing, cart and wishlist flows, checkout-related data models, reviews, and an admin area for catalog, orders, and security visibility.

 ## Stack

-- Frontend: Next.js 16, React 19, TypeScript, Tailwind CSS 4
+- Frontend: Next.js 16, TypeScript, Tailwind CSS 4
 - Backend: FastAPI, SQLAlchemy async, Alembic
 - Database: PostgreSQL 16
 - Media: Cloudinary for product image uploads